alsuren/mijia-homie/doc/presentation/slides.md

   - Kinda fine.

+  - Just the async version of Iter, but with less syntax support.

   - Not something that I use much in web-land.

 - Unbounded Channels

-  - Fine if you control the sender.
+  - Fine if you know it's not going to back up.

 ---

-# Software Engineering
+# Observations about the project

-- Andrew is good at separating layers:
+- Andrew is good at separating things into modules (and crates):

   - App -> Sensor (mijia) -> Bluetooth (bluez-generated) -> D-Bus.